code-423n4/2022-05-aura/README.md

 Balancer Pool Tokens (or BPTs) are received for depositing assets into a liquidity pool.
 These BPTs can be staked in Balancer Gauges to earn
 BAL rewards.
 Depositors are given a "boost" up to 2.5x based on their veBAL balance.
 To get a veBAL balance, users usually need to lock up
 BAL in the Balancer VotingEscrow.
-In the case of Aura the VoterProxy is the contract which deposits into the Balancer VotingEscrow and gauges.
+In the case of Aura the VoterProxy is the contract which deposits into the Balancer gauges.

 Balancer pools are added to the Booster contract via the PoolManagerV3 contract.
-The PoolManager and PoolManagerProxy(s) perform some checks on the pool to ensure it is valid.
+The PoolManager and PoolManagerProxy(s) perform some checks on the pool to ensure is is valid.
 Once added a BaseRewardPool and DepositToken are deployed.
-Users deposit BPT into the Booster for a target pool and recieve DepositToken's (auraBPT).
+Users deposit BPT into the Booster for a target pools and recieve DepositToken's (auraBPT).
 They then stake these auraBPT token's in the BaseRewardPool in order to recieve a share of the rewards.
-Once deposited in the Booster the BPT is forwarded to the VoterProxy which then deposits them into their related gauge.
+Once deposited in the Booster the BPT is forwarded to the VoterProxy which then deposits then into their related gauge.

 Rewards can be harvested by any user by calling `earmarkRewards` and `earmarkFees` on the Booster contract for a specific pool.
 This then calls `claimCrv` (claims BAL), `claimRewards` (claims any additional reward tokens registered for the gauge) and `claimFees` (claims pool fees